 Could the future see more universities and colleges offering a Bachelor’s degree in The Art of Selling and a Master’s in Sales Skills?
 It’s highly likely.
 As companies hire more sales staff, the demand for sales oriented classes will grow and colleges and schools will be churning out sales ready graduates in no time.

 Big Data is coming to the forefront of business and the more informed we are, the better we can perform as salespeople.
 If you know that your customer has bought a dozen printers from you, but not paper or toner, you should be making a hasty call to sell the consumables at an exclusive rate.
 It’s an easy deal and an easy sale.

 As the years go on, we’re producing masses of data to the point that, as mere human beings, we simply can’t handle it.
 We need the supercomputers of tomorrow to handle the growing data stacks we are producing.
 With good information comes best sales and marketing practice.
 While technology and data insight will never replace the traditional softer side of selling, they will most certainly bolster our efforts as salespeople and marketers.

-We’d love to hear what your predictions are for the future of the sales profession, but the future is coming early for us here at sales-i and our Business Intelligence solution will take you from salesperson to sales superhero.
+We’d love to hear what your predictions are for the future of the sales profession, but the future is coming early for us here at sales-i and our sales enablement solution will take you from salesperson to sales superhero.
 If you’d like to see our solution, you can book a free online demo today.